 "For example, using radio-collar technology over time would help us get a sense of what control strategies might be most effective."
 Alter said.
 "In Australia, they are using that technology to better engage landowners and help them get a clearer sense of where these animals go and what impacts they have on landholders and native wildlife.

-Page 2 of 3 - "Here in Pennsylvania," Alter added, "if we collared and tracked wild hogs in strategic locations, this might help communities to better understand the nature of the issues and the potential impact of these animals."
+"Here in Pennsylvania," Alter added, "if we collared and tracked wild hogs in strategic locations, this might help communities to better understand the nature of the issues and the potential impact of these animals."

 If that were done, Alter said, wildlife scientists in the College of Agricultural Sciences could work with the Game Commission and other state agencies to implement the technology and track wild hogs.